rcdilorenzo/repeatex/README.md

 ![Repeatex](logo.png)

-Repeatex is still under active development and currently only supports parsing natural language into a data structure.
-Here's a simple example:
+Repeatex is still under active development.
+See the roadmap for the current features in progress or planned.

 ```elixir
 Repeatex.Parser.parse "daily"